DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/dxSchedulerTimeZone/dxSchedulerTimeZone.md

 ---
 ---
 ##### shortDescription
 A time zone object.

 ---
-An example of a time zone object:

-    { offset: 1, title: "(GMT +01:00) Europe - London", id: "Europe/London" }
+Objects of this type constitute the array returned by the [getTimeZones](/Documentation/ApiReference/Common/Utils/utils/#getTimeZonesdate) utility method.